atiqmlyyn/emotional-stress-analysis-uitm/README.md

-## Emotional Stress Analysis Among University Students
+## Emotional Stress and Its Predictors among UiTM Kota Bharu Students
 Statistical analysis of emotional stress and its predictors among university students using survey data.

 ## Overview